DataDog/documentation/content/en/cloud_cost_management/recommendations/_index.md

 : A DynamoDB table has 0 consumed reads and 0 consumed non-replica writes.

 Unused DynamoDB Global Secondary Index
-: A DynamoDB table’s Global Secondary Index (GSI) has 0 consumed reads.
+: A DynamoDB table's Global Secondary Index (GSI) has 0 consumed reads.

 ASGs with legacy instance types
 : An autoscaling group that includes legacy instance types.